fpereiro/gotoB/tutorial.md

 ### Why develop web applications

-Let's start at the beginning.
-A web application is an application that runs on a web browser.
-This allows your application to run on any device that has a web browser and is connected to the internet.
-Web applications require no installation.

-Let's rephrase that: if you write a web application, you have the potential to reach anyone with a smartphone or a computer, without requiring any installation.

-Billions of people are one click away from using your application.
-And if you write your application in a certain way, you can provide most (if not all) of your users with a great experience, no matter what device or browser they are using.
+You're probably familiar with three types of applications:

+- Native mobile applications, both the ones that come preinstalled on a phone or tablet, plus those you can install from either Google's Play Store or Apple's App Store.
+- Native desktop applications, such as Microsoft's Office suite.
+- Web applications, which run on web browsers on both mobile and desktop devices, without requiring installation.

+Web applications are different from native applications in a few respects:

+- **No installation required**: the user accesses the application directly from the browser, which is already installed.
+- **One application for all devices**: if properly written, a web application can be seamlessly used from mobile and desktop devices.
+- **It is a service**: instead of storing most of its information on the users' device like native applications do, web applications retrieve and store information on a server that is accessible through an internet connection.

+By merely requiring a device with internet a web browser, and no installation, web applications allow you to reach billions of people with minimal friction.
+And by providing a service that stores information, web applications prevent users from losing data or being locked into a single device; web applications provide an ultimate level of access and mobility to their users.

 ### How does a web application work?

-A web application is an application that runs in a web browser.
+As we just saw, a web application is an application that runs in a web browser.
 When you click on a link (or write an address in the URL bar of a browser), a web page is loaded.
 This web page contains HTML, CSS and perhaps some js.

 The HTML and CSS represent the actual content on the page.
-HTML is what is shown on the page, while the CSS changes the way that the HTML looks. js is usually there to produce some changes on the HTML and CSS, but it is not strictly necessary.
+HTML is what is shown on the page, while the CSS changes the way that the HTML looks. js is usually there to produce some changes on the HTML and CSS, but it is not strictly necessary and it is actually possible to write web applications without js.

+HTML, CSS and js are text files, really.
+They have to conform to certain rules (very strict in the case of js), but they are humanly readable and can be opened on any text editor.

+When you load a web page, an HTML file (which is text that conforms to certain rules, nothing else) may contain further CSS or js inside of it.
+These CSS or js files are also text, also conforming to certain rules.

+The browser, while receiving HTML, CSS and js, starts putting things on the screen - and that's what you see when the page is fully loaded.

 ### What is the difference between a web page and a web application?

 A web page is static and doesn't change.
 In contrast, an application is a web page that is more than just a web page, because it has the potential to receive information from an user and then reflect it back.
-The distinctive feature of an application is that it receives user data and responds to it.
+The distinctive feature of an application is that what the user sees on the screen is updated without the page being refreshed or a link being clicked.

 ### The two sides of a web application